jonas-weimar/pinkie/README.md

 # The Pinkie Framework

 ## What is Pinkie
-Pinkie may be the smallest machine learning library.
+Pinkie may be the smallest and most usless machine learning library.
 Including the following machine learning models:

 ### Multilayer Perceptron (MLP)